Innovative-CST/BlockIDLE/README.md

 Welcome!
 This project aims to building Android applications using a drag-and-drop interface.
 Currently this app is under development

+> [!CAUTION]
+> This project is still under active development.
+Features may change, and some parts may be unstable or incomplete.

 ## Discord
 [![Join our discord](https://invidget.switchblade.xyz/RM5qaZs4kd)](https://discord.gg/RM5qaZs4kd)